miroslavpejic85/mirotalk-docs/docs/mirotalk-sfu/integration.md

 ## Usage

 To integrate MiroTalk SFU via an iframe, add the provided HTML and JavaScript snippet to your webpage.
-Replace `YOUR-DOMAIN-NAME` with the URL of your `MiroTalk SFU instance`.

 ### Example Implementation